mozilla/application-services/components/ads-client/docs/usage-javascript.md

 **Manual clearing (explicit):**
 The cache can be manually cleared by the client using the exposed `client.clearCache()` method.
 This clears _all_ objects in the cache.

+---

+## Impression Log Behavior

+### Impression Log Overview

+The internal impression log is a SQLite-backed list of timestamps per `capKey`.
+It reduces repetition of the same spocs by limiting the number of times any client will see them over a rolling 24 hour window.

+### Impression Log Lifecycle

+1. Spocs are requested for a first time
+2. Impression callback URLs are enriched with that as a query parameter
+3. A callback URL is passed to `recordImpression` (any number of times)
+4. The current epoch second is inserted into the impression log for the `capKey`, if present.
+5. The `capKey` is removed from the URL, the callback to MARS is made.
+6. Spocs are requested again
+7. Each spoc's `capKey` is looked up and counted for the last 24 hours from the impression log
+8. If the count is at or above the daily limit, the spoc is filtered from the respons
+9. A clean up of the impression log happens, removing each `capKey` that was not present in the MARS/cache respons of spocs.
+10. Return to step 2